That-Dev-Girl-Sites/jhalabi.com/_posts/2018-03-06-officially-popped.md

 ## Pants are impossible

-I went from starting to look a little pudgy to "holy cow - where did this belly come from?!?" in a matter of days. _Days!!_
+I went from starting to look a little pudgy to "holy cow!.. where did this belly come from?!?" in a matter of days. _Days!!_

 This happened a week or so ago.
 Before this point, pants felt a little weird.
 I stopped being comfortable with my skinny jeans pressing against my belly.
 Now, nothing fits and I am officially wearing "one size fits all" leggings and real maternity pants.